JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Theme qualifier

-You can use "light" or "dark" qualifiers.
-The resource is selected depending on the current system theme.
+You can add "light" or "dark" qualifiers.
+Compose Multiplatform then selects the necessary resource depending on the current system theme.

 ### Density qualifier